Slamy/Wiki_MiSTer/Analog-Simulation.md

 A way to approach the problem:

-1. identify the digital and analog parts of the schematic.
+1. Identify the digital and analog parts of the schematic.
-1. implement all the parts
+1. Implement all the digital parts
-1.
+1. Identify analog circuit with isolated behavior, i.e. 1 input, 1 output.
+1. Identify easily recognisable parts, such as low pass filters, high pass filters and mixers.